If you fancy staying in Bali in an upmarket resort, but still in the action, then the Stones Legian Bali might fit the bill.

 I enjoyed two beautiful nights in this room and was even able to watch my favourite streamed TV show on the hotel Wi-Fi network.
 To be honest, it put Australian hotel Wi-Fi to shame.

-The Stones Legian courtyard is fantastic
+The Stones Legian courtyard

 Having discussed the room, the reality is that you’ll spend far more time outside it than in, which puts you squarely in the courtyard if you’re not overly keen on navigating the Bali street experience.